nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 tend to be useful in understanding and navigating almost any river.

-To go one step further, it suggests that though these patterns of work are not secret, but they are usually hidden in the fabric of the conventional stories we tell about work.
+To go one step further, it suggests that though these patterns of work are not secret, they are usually hidden in the fabric of the conventional stories we tell about work.
 By naming and studying these patterns, we should be able to spot them more readily, rather than falling back on comfortable narratives of how work should go.